The Bankrate promise

-When starting a new business, it can be really easy for your personal and business finances to blend together.
-In the early days, you may be financing your business out of your own pocket and all business profits may become your personal income.
+In the early days of starting a new business, it’s easy to let your personal and business finances blend.
+You may be financing your business out of your own pocket, and all business profits may become your personal income.

-However, it’s important to keep your personal financial life separate from your business whenever possible.
-One way to keep business and personal expenses organized and apart is by applying for a business credit card.
+However, it’s important to keep your personal finances separate from your business.
+One way to accomplish this is by applying for a business credit card.

-When you have a business credit card, it can be easier to track your business spending.
-It also gives you a little flexibility if you need short-term financing—like when you have bills due but are still waiting for your customers to pay their invoices.
-You can also earn points and cash back, as well as take advantage of additional cardholder perks, just for making necessary business purchases.
+With a dedicated business credit card, it’s easier to track your business spending.
+It also gives you a little flexibility if you need short-term financing, like when you have bills due but are still waiting for your customers to pay their invoices.
+You can also earn points and cash back and take advantage of additional cardholder perks—just for making necessary business purchases.

-Your personal credit score is important when applying for business credit as issuers need to estimate your business’s creditworthiness.
+Your personal credit score is important when applying for business credit, as issuers need to estimate your business’s creditworthiness.
 In addition to collecting detailed information about your business, most providers run a personal credit check for business card applications.
-As you use your business credit card, you’ll start to build business credit, which will help with future applications.

 A business credit card has the potential to affect your personal credit.
 When you apply for a business credit card, you will likely incur a hard inquiry that will appear on your credit report and temporarily drop your score a few points.
 When you begin using the card, issuers will report your card activity to the credit bureaus.
 Some only report business credit card activity to the business credit reporting agencies.
 However, others will also report to the personal credit bureaus, which means your business credit behavior can impact your personal credit, for better or worse.

-For those with lower credit scores, it can be harder to qualify for an unsecured credit card.
-A secured credit card can be easier to qualify for as it requires a security deposit once you’re approved by the lender.
-Secured business credit cards may have higher interest rates or may come with additional fees.
+It can be tough for those with low credit scores to qualify for an unsecured credit card.
+A secured credit card can be easier to qualify for; they require a cash security deposit upfront, but the credit score requirements are lower.

-It’s important to keep both interest rates and fees in mind when choosing a credit card.
-Many business credit cards offer 0 percent introductory annual percentage rates (APRs) for a certain amount of time.
-This essentially provides free short-term business financing—as long as you can pay off your balance before that introductory period ends and the interest rate rises.
+Alongside rewards and perks, it’s important to keep both interest rates and fees in mind when choosing a credit card.
+Many business credit cards offer 0 percent introductory annual percentage rates (APRs) for a certain time.
+This essentially provides free short-term business financing—as long as you can pay off your balance before that introductory period ends and the regular interest rate kicks in.

 - Business name and contact information.
-You’ll need to provide important identifying information about your business such as your business name, address and phone number.
-For many entrepreneurs, their business address and phone number may be the same as their personal ones, and that’s OK.
+You’ll need to provide important identifying information about your business, such as your business name, address and phone number.
+Many entrepreneurs’ business and personal contact information are the same, which is fine.

 - Your role in the company.
-If you’re applying for a business credit card, chances are the lender will want to know who you are and what your role at the company is, as that can give them an idea of who will be liable for any potential debt accumulated on the business credit card account.
+If you’re applying for a business credit card, chances are the lender will want to know who you are and what your role at the company is.
+This is relelvant because it tells them who will be liable for any debt accumulated on the account.

 - Your annual business income.
 Similar to how you need to submit your personal income information when you apply for a personal credit card, you’ll need to provide your business income when you apply for a business credit card.
 If you’re a brand new business that hasn’t generated income yet, you may need to report your income as $0 for the time being.

 - Supporting documentation.
-Lenders won’t always ask for supporting documentation, but a lender may request you provide them with information that proves you do in fact have a business.
-This is where an EIN or tax ID number can come in handy.
+Lenders won’t always ask for supporting documentation, but they may request you provide them with information that proves you have a business.
+At this point, an EIN or tax ID number can come in handy.